Occupy Baltimore

 Occupy Baltimore was a collaboration that included peaceful protests and demonstrations.
 Occupy Baltimore began on October 4, 2011, in Baltimore, Maryland, in McKeldin Square near the Inner Harbor area of Downtown Baltimore.
 It is one of the many Occupy movements around the United States and worldwide, inspired by Occupy Wall Street.

-The protesters were evicted from McKeldin Square on December 13, 2011.
+The protesters were banned from McKeldin Square on December 13, 2011.

 Origin

 The occupation of McKeldin Square began on October 4, 2011.
 This came after a meeting held on October 2 by 150 people at a different location.
 Those holding the meeting requested that a Baltimore Sun reporter leave.

 Messages

 Organizers from the beginning did not have a single ideology.
 Various messages have been voiced by protesters.
 These include: